gregbarbosa/obsidian-clipper-templates/README.md

 My catch-all template for websites that continue to spark joy and inspire me.

+## Bookshop.org

+How I find and save future books to read.

 ## Fujifilm Recipe

 Using Interpreter, this template extracts a Fujifilm recipe from a page to build out your own recipes library.
 Add a reference image as the source to create a beautiful Fujifilm Recipe Base view.